IncredibleLego/GoPong/README.md

 - Add max and min values for all options

+- In nameinputscene, if you keep a letter or backspace pressed you should be able to delete many characters or write more characthers

 - Option "reset all values to default"
 - Option to modify screen width and height together (ex 1080 x 640) etc, so uniting the two options in one